Bacher/awesome-react-datetime/README.md

 # input-moment
-React datetime picker powered by [momentjs](http://momentjs.com)
+React datetime picker powered by [momentjs](http://momentjs.com).

-The design is from https://dribbble.com/shots/1439965-Due-Date-and-Time-Picker.
+This repository is fork of [wangzuo/input-moment](https://github.com/wangzuo/input-moment).

-The icon is from [ionicons](http://ionicons.com/).
+The design is from [dribbble](https://dribbble.com/shots/1439965-Due-Date-and-Time-Picker).

 ### Installation
 ``` sh